Mast cell activation syndrome: Mechanism

-Mast cell activation syndrome can be categorized into three subclasses depending on the trigger which "activates" the degranulation of cells.
+Mast cell activation syndrome can be categorized into three subclasses depending on the trigger that "activates" the degranulation of cells.
 In primary MCAS, researchers theorize that the threshold for chemical mediator release, also called degranulation, is lower, meaning it takes less outside stimulation to cause a reaction.
-Other research has demonstrated that some patients, specifically those with Monoclonal Mast Cell Activation Disorder and those with Mastocytosis have something of an 'overpopulation' of mast cells in the bone marrow, which leads to stronger response when triggered.
+Other research has demonstrated that some patients, specifically those with Monoclonal Mast Cell Activation Disorder and those with mastocytosis have something of an 'overpopulation' of mast cells in the bone marrow, which leads to stronger response when triggered.
 Secondary MCAS is far more common, and involves an unclear etiology, though not directly related to monoclonal cells.
 In these cases, reactions occur as a result of IgE-mediated (an environmental allergen, such as food or medication) and non-IgE-mediated (such as exercise) mechanisms.
 Idiopathic MCAS occurs in patients who have an unremarkable workup, including a benign bone marrow biopsy, which suggests that there are no allergic causes or clonal mast cell diseases.
 The 2024 current state of research by the American Academy of Allergy, Asthma, and Immunology also suggests two other MCAS variants: a combined type, in which criteria for both primary and secondary MCAS are met, and HαT positive MCAS, in which criteria for both primary and secondary MCAS are met, and the patient is positive for the HαT (hereditary α-tryptasemia) genetic trait.
 The HαT genetic trait is newly identified and is common in patients with multi-system symptoms (skin, gastrointestinal, and neuropsychiatric symptoms, and POTS-like symptoms).

 Mast cell activation can be localized or systemic, but a diagnosis of MCAS requires systemic symptoms.
-Some examples of tissue specific consequences of mast cell activation include urticaria, allergic rhinitis, and wheezing.
+Some examples of tissue-specific consequences of mast cell activation include urticaria, allergic rhinitis, and wheezing.
 Systemic mast cell activation presents with symptoms involving two or more organ systems (skin: urticaria, angioedema, and flushing; gastrointestinal: nausea, vomiting, diarrhea, and abdominal cramping; cardiovascular: hypotensive syncope or near syncope and tachycardia; respiratory: wheezing; naso-ocular: conjunctival injection, pruritus, and nasal stuffiness).
 This can result from the release of mediators from a specific site, such as the skin or mucosal tissue, or activation of mast cells around the vasculature.